The only Bitcoin glossary you’ll ever need

 Many beginners have the misconception that Bitcoin is no longer decentralised as users often need to access it through a centralised exchange, or payment processor.
 However, this only refers to the onramp and offramp point.
 Bitcoin itself is the most decentralised and robust network ever created by mankind and is now fundamentally impossible to censor.
 By operating on a Bitcoin standard, you are free to choose where and how you store your Bitcoin, whom to send it to and you have the opportunity to be liberated from the coerced centralisation of today’s financial system (where users must use a certain currency and abide by its regulations, which you had no say in).

 A slight, short-lived drop in price after a sustained upward trend.
 When users ‘buy the dip’, they’re purchasing assets when the price falls with the expectation that it will recover and continue along its upward trajectory.

-Another key attribute of Money.
-The more divisible a money is, the more utility is has, and therefore the better a money it is.
+Another key attribute of money.
+The more divisible a money is, the more utility it has, and therefore the better a money it is.
 Bitcoin is far more divisible than traditional fiat currencies.
-Just like $1 can be divided up into 100 cents, a Bitcoin can be divided into 100,000,000 smaller units, known as “satoshis” or “SATs”.
+Just like $1 can be divided up into 100 cents, a Bitcoin can be divided into 100,000,000 smaller units, known as “satoshis” or “Sats”.
 This means we can unlock a wide range of payments that would be impossible using the legacy financial system.
 Think “streaming money” and “10,000 people sending $1 to someone in need in Ethiopia”.
-Bitcoin will unlock financial freedom & optionality like nothing we’ve ever experienced.
+Bitcoin will unlock financial freedom and optionality like nothing we’ve ever experienced.